SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/index.md

 #### Code Names

-By default, Excel will use `ThisWorkbook` or a translation `DieseArbeitsmappe` for the workbook.
+Excel will use `ThisWorkbook` (or a translation like `DieseArbeitsmappe`) as the default Code Name for the workbook.
 Each worksheet will be identified using the default `Sheet#` naming pattern even if the worksheet names have changed.

 A custom workbook code name will be stored in `wb.Workbook.WBProps.CodeName`.
 For exports, assigning the property will override the default value.